What is Apr? Types of Credit Card Apr & How It’s Calculated

 A balance transfer APR applies when you transfer the outstanding balance from one credit card to another.
 This type of APR is generally lower than the purchase APR applicable on the first card.

-Having a lower APR on credit cards is significant in reducing the interest due on unpaid balances, helping you manage your finances more effectively.
+Having a lower APR rate on credit cards significantly reduces the interest due on unpaid balances and your maintenance fees, too.
+It helps you manage your finances more effectively.
 Follow these tips to get a lower APR on your credit card.

-1. Increase Your Credit Score: A higher credit score positions you as a low-risk borrower.
+A higher score positions you as a low-risk borrower.
 Hence, you may get a lower APR on credit cards from issuers when you have a high credit score.

-2. Negotiate with the Issuer: If you have been a loyal and responsible customer of a bank, you can reach out and negotiate for a lower APR.
+As a loyal and responsible customer, you can reach out and negotiate for a lower APR.
 Banks are usually willing to lower the rates to keep you on as a customer.

-3. Make Full and Timely Payments: If you fail to make timely bill payments or default on your credit card dues, a penalty APR kicks in, which is much higher than other types of APRs.
+Failing to make timely bill payments or defaulting on your credit card dues means that a penalty APR kicks in.
+This is much higher than other types of APRs.
 Thus, pay your credit card bill in full to avoid high-interest charges.

 FAQs on Credit Card APR